 Eligible Rensselaer employees include faculty, staff, and student workers, as well as those whose annual contribution limit to the tax-sheltered retirement program is at least $200.

 Employees may shelter wages from federal and state taxes by electing to defer earnings to tax-sheltered annuities offered at Rensselaer.
 Fidelity Investments and TIAA offer a wide variety of investment options to Rensselaer employees, including growth funds, income funds, money market funds, and combinations thereof.

 The IRS sets limits on the maximum amount Rensselaer employees can contribute to tax-sheltered annuities in a calendar year.
 Contributions are tax-deferred.

 The Internal Revenue Code imposes limits on how much an employee can contribute in a calendar year, otherwise known as a Maximum Exclusion Allowance (MEA), which includes the employee’s 1% contributions to the Defined Contribution Plan (as defined above), plus their contributions to the Supplemental Retirement Program.
-In 2020, this limit is $19,500; for employees who will reach the age of 50 before December 31, 2020, the projected limit is $26,000.
+In 2021, this limit is $19,500; for employees who will reach the age of 50 before December 31, 2021.
+Employees age 50 or older may contribute up to an additional $6,500 for a total of $26,000.
 Employees who have been employed with Rensselaer for 15 years or longer should contact the Division of Human Resources to see if they are eligible for a higher limit.